Meet the James Millikin Homestead Board of Directors

 Jim Wilkerson - President

 Jim Wilkerson is a graduate of Mt.
 Zion High School and Millikin University.
 He majored in English/Writing.
 He has over 30 years of experience in marketing, advertising, and sales.
-He is the Director of Marketing for Vieweg Real Estate.
+He is an English teacher at Unity Christian.
+He is the founder of Decatur Area Poets.
 He is married to his wife, Stephanie, and they have two amazing daughters – Taylor and Carli.
 Oh, and two dogs – Sugar and Cookie.
 Jim loves the Homestead, the history behind it, and he enjoys working with the Homestead Board to grow and strengthen its vision in preserving the home and property, as well as continuing its legacy of promoting the arts.

 Donna Williams - Interim Vice President